mgit-at/nix-unify/README.md

 ansible-galaxy collection install git+https://github.com/mgit-at/nix-unify.git
 ```

-- local-nix: Include before any nixos-rebuild roles
+- local_nix: Include before any nixos-rebuild roles
 - nix: Include on non-nixos hosts that will be managed by nix-unify
-- nixos-rebuild: Include for nix-unify and nixos deployments
+- nixos_rebuild: Include for nix-unify and nixos deployments
-  - Requires local-nix or `nix_wrapper` being set to `env` (effectivly no wrapper)
+  - Requires local_nix or `nix_wrapper` being set to `env` (effectivly no wrapper)
   - Note that this role depends on a fully configured flake being present in the repo that exposes the given system configurations